 Blue Cross is committed to payment transformation that will improve quality and outcomes, better coordinate care and control spending.
-As a result, we will be implementing new payment methodologies for all critical access and acute care hospitals and ambulatory surgery centers (ASCs) beginning in Fall 2012 and continuing through early 2014.
+As a result, we will be implementing new payment methodologies for all critical access and acute care hospitals and ambulatory surgery centers (ASCs) beginning in Fall 2012 and continuing in a phased approach.

 What is the change?

 Our new payment methodology will focus on reducing payment variation for similar services to allow for better payment predictability for both providers and payers.
 This new methodology will reimburse providers for the severity of illness and corresponding resources provided to patients for both inpatient and outpatient care.
 This change applies to both the commercial and Medicaid populations.